xdmvdlsvxz35927/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of programming, this quote emphasizes the importance of writing clean, readable, and maintainable code.
 Instead of overcomplicating solutions with excessive complexity, strive for simplicity in design and implementation.
 This often leads to more robust, scalable, and bug-free software that can adapt to changing requirements over time.
 It also promotes better collaboration among team members and enhances the longevity of your codebase.
 Always remember that code is read far more than it is written, hence clarity should be a top priority.

+# 2024-01-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance maintainability, which in turn can lead to better performance over the software's lifecycle."

+In more detail, this quote emphasizes that striving to optimize code too early, without concrete evidence that it will improve overall efficiency, can result in complex, hard-to-understand solutions that are difficult to debug, modify, and scale.
+It's wiser to prioritize good design, readability, and functionality initially, and then apply targeted optimizations based on measured performance bottlenecks.